BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 # iOS Build & TestFlight Guide (with IAP)

-This guide walks you from a clean project to an uploaded build in App Store Connect (ASC), ready for TestFlight and linking your in‑app purchase `gift_token`.
+This guide walks you from a clean project to an uploaded build in App Store Connect (ASC), ready for TestFlight and linking your in‑app purchase `token_100`.

 ## Prerequisites